4th of July 2020 Fireworks in St. Augustine – Postponed

-The Nation’s Oldest City has one of the largest firework displays on the East Coast.
+St. Augustine has one of the largest firework displays on the East Coast.

-Enjoy the reflection of the fireworks as they are set off from a barge in the Matanzas Bay.
+Enjoy the reflection of the fireworks in the water as they are set off from a barge in the Matanzas Bay.
 The spectacular 20-minute display is choreographed to a rousing soundtrack of popular and patriotic music delivered over an extensive sound system transforming the entire Bayfront between the Castillo de San Marcos National Monument and the Bridge of Lions.

 Important safety rules that are strictly enforced:

 - Alcohol is prohibited on public property including parks, streets, and sidewalks.

 - Possession of fireworks that explode or leave the ground is illegal and penalized with the confiscation of the fireworks and a $100.00 citation.

 - Sparklers are not allowed on the grounds of the Castillo de San Marcos.

 Attention locals and travelers, the information below is from the 4th of July fireworks display in St. Augustine in 2019.
 The fireworks display for 2020 has been canceled.
 However, local government officials have spoken about rescheduling the event, although no specific dates were mentioned.
 Check back soon as we update this page frequently.

 Arrive early and spend the day in St. Augustine.

 Spend the day enjoying local attractions, restaurants, and many other things to do.
 You can stroll along St. George street browsing the shops, grab a cold treat, or enjoy a slice of crisp watermelon along the seawall.